 The paper also cites extensive statistics and sources in support of its arguments and is an essential read for forward-looking retailers and payments service providers looking to improve the experience they offer customers.

-Mobile Scan-and-Go Technology: Enabling the Future of Retail has been produced and sponsored by Rambus and approved by the NFC World editorial team.
+Scan and Go: How Mobile Wallets are Transforming Retail has been produced and sponsored by Rambus and approved by the NFC World editorial team.

 How to access this document

-This 11-page white paper is available free of charge to NFC World Knowledge Centre members (PDF format, 2.2MB).
+This 11-page white paper is available free of charge to NFC World Knowledge Centre members (PDF format, 569KB).

 Rate this resource